brodeynewman/summary.ai/README.md

 This API runs on an Nvidia P6000. :)

 The entire app is backed by a CD process that runs in GitHub Actions.
 You can view my workflow [here](.github/workflows/main.yml).

+## Follow up

+The following improvements could be made:

+1. Add better API response / validations.
+2. Secure the API behind some limits / auth.
+3. TLS the UI.
+4. Improve caching.

 ## Final Notes